1hari11111111/MrunalThakur-bot/README.md

 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.
 * `API_ID`: Get this value from [telegram.org](https://my.telegram.org/apps)
 * `API_HASH`: Get this value from [telegram.org](https://my.telegram.org/apps)
-* `CHANNELS`: Username or ID of channel or group.
+* `CHANNELS`: Username or ID of Data base channel or group.
 Separate multiple IDs by space
 * `ADMINS`: Username or ID of Admin.
 Separate multiple Admins by space
 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/1G1XwEOnxxo)
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).